-Last September, on CONVERSATIONS Around the Writers Table, our monthly tele-call for authors, we discussed different forms of POV, the advantages and drawbacks of these forms, and what it means to have a close POV versus a distant one.
-We also talked about how your choice of POV will be influenced by the genre in which you’re writing.
+CONVERSATIONS Around the Writer’s Table was a monthly tele-call for authors that coach and editor Gina Edwards hosted in 2015.
+On two of the most popular calls, Gina and fellow editor Heather Whitaker discussed point of view.
+We talked about the different forms of POV, the advantages and drawbacks of these forms, and what it means to have a close POV versus a distant one.
+Here are some of the main point we covered.

 Common Forms of POV – Their Strengths and Drawbacks